 ABSTRACT

 Deficits in neuromuscular control during movement patterns such as landing are suggested pathomechanics that underlie sport-related injury.
 A common mode of assessment is measurement of landing forces during jumping tasks; however, these measures have been used less frequently in male youth soccer players and reliability data is sparse.
 The aim of this study was to examine the reliability of a field-based neuromuscular control screening battery using force plate diagnostics in this cohort.
 Twenty six pre-peak height velocity (PHV) and twenty five post-PHV elite male youth soccer players completed a drop vertical jump (DVJ), single leg 75% horizontal hop and stick (75%HOP) and single leg countermovement jump (SLCMJ).
 Measures of peak landing vertical ground reaction force (pVGRF), time to stabilisation (TTS), time to pVGRF, and pVGRF asymmetry were recorded.
-A test, re-test design was used In both groups, pVGRF and asymmetry during the 75%HOP and SLCMJ demonstrated largely acceptable reliability (CV ≤ 10%).
+A test, re-test design was used and reliability statistics included: change in mean, intraclass correlation coefficient (ICC) and coefficient of variation (CV).
+No significant differences in mean score were reported for any of the assessed variables between test sessions.
+In both groups, pVGRF and asymmetry during the 75%HOP and SLCMJ demonstrated largely acceptable reliability (CV ≤ 10%).
 Greater variability was evident in DVJ pVGRF and all other assessed variables, across the three protocols (CV range = 13.8 – 49.7%).
+ICC values ranged from small to large and were generally higher in the post-PHV players.
 The results of this study suggest that pVGRF and asymmetry can be reliably assessed using a 75%HOP and SLCMJ in this cohort.
 These measures could be utilized to support a screening battery for elite male youth soccer players and for test re-test comparison.

 Key Words